 You can generate new queries from existing ones that are similar by copying and editing script files.

-Batch mode can also be useful while you're developing a query, particularly for multiple-line statements or multiple-statement sequences.
+Batch mode can also be useful while you are developing a query, particularly for multiple-line statements or multiple-statement sequences.
 If you make a mistake, you do not have to retype everything.
 Just edit your script to correct the error, then tell mysql to execute it again.

 If you have a query that produces a lot of output, you can run the output through a pager rather than watching it scroll off the top of your screen:

 You can catch the output in a file for further processing:

 You can distribute your script to other people so that they can also run the statements.

 Some situations do not allow for interactive use, for example, when you run a query from a cron job.
 In this case, you must use batch mode.